Wojciech-Przybylski/ams-group-project/README.md

 ### 06/09/2023
 - One Group member had a differing password for MySQL this meant that when running the app this member was considered unauthorised and could not get into the website.
 The current solution for this is for the group member to manually input their password to the __init__.py file and then run the create.py file.
 This then gave the group member access to the site.
 However, it is also vital that this password change is not pushed to Github as this will mean all other members will no longer have site access.

+- One group member ran into issues with reverse proxying the docker-composed images during deployment.
+In order to fix this the group member exposed the ports in the docker-compose file in the cinema-app section.
+This issue has also been recorded on the trello board for the project.

+### 07/09/2023
+- Several group members during development have had issues with the create.py file not correctly dropping the tables within the SQL database.
+This seemingly occurs where certain relationships that weren't needed have been removed.
+This then stops certain tables from being dropped correctly.
+In order to fix this, the schema must be deleted from the MySQL workbench, then the create.py file can be executed again and the database will completely rebuild itself.